ngroegli/hacky-easter-2024/Level 5 - Cinque ✋/Tricky Chicken/README.md

 ![Website for Code](website.png)

-When investigating the source code of the website, we can see an JS code to validate the input:
+When investigating the source code of the website, we can see Javascript code to validate the input:

 ![Source Code](source_code_website.png)